IowaScaledEngineering/ise-docs/docs/Arduino/ARD-LTC2499/index.md

 Full details on how to install the library and work with the interface are available in the [Developer's Guide](/Arduino/ARD-LTC2499/library/).

-We recommend running "ard2499_example" example sketch that comes with it first to just verify connectivity and that everything works.
+We recommend running the "ard2499_example" example sketch that comes with it first to just verify connectivity and that everything works.

 ----